linonetwo/minimal-schema/README.md

 This package is fork of [empty-schema](https://github.com/slurmulon/empty-schema) package, which is fork of [json-schema-empty](https://github.com/romeovs/json-schema-empty)

+Difference:
-Difference is that it introduces `format` support for strings, which means that generated data is valid against its JSON Schema.
+  - introduces `format` support for strings, which means that generated data is valid against its JSON Schema;
+  - supports `prefixItems` tuples;

-Another difference is package now contains minimal typings.
-They are quite simple for now.
-But better then nothing.
+  - contains minimal typescript typings: quite simple for now, but better than nothing.

 > Generate empty placeholder data from JSON Schemas